nrfconnect/sdk-nrf/doc/nrf/gs_recommended_versions.rst

 The following table shows the Python packages that are required for working with |NCS| v\ |version|.
 If no version is specified, the default version provided with pip is recommended.
 If a version is specified, it is important that the installed version matches the required version.
-See :ref:`additional_deps` for instructions on how to install the Python dependencies.
+See :ref:`additional_deps` for instructions on how to install the Python dependencies and :ref:`gs_updating` for information about how to keep them updated.

 Building and running applications, samples, and tests
 =====================================================